 ounce-equivalents per day.
 At least half of which should be whole grains.

 This recommendation is based on a 2,000-calorie diet; therefore, you may need to eat more or less, depending on your calorie level.
-Go to www.MyPyramid.gov for your personal plan according to age, sex and activity level.
+Go to www.health.gov for your personal plan according to age, sex, and activity level.

 Whole grains are important sources of fiber and other nutrients.
-Consuming a diet rich in whole grains, as part of an overall healthy diet, may reduce the risk for:
+Consuming a diet rich in whole grains, as part of a healthy eating pattern, may reduce the risk for:

 - coronary heart disease.*

 - certain types of cancers.

 - being overweight (when eating at least 3-ounce equivalents of whole grains daily).**